Developer Start Guide¶

 Requirements for Quality Contributions¶

+When you submit a PR, your changes will automatically be tested via our continuous integration (CI).
 Just because the tests run automatically does not mean you shouldn’t run them yourself to make sure everything is all right.
 You can run only the portion you are modifying to go faster and have CI make sure there are no broader problems.

 To run the test suite with the default options, see How to test that Aesara works properly.

 - The documentation and the API documentation are generated using Sphinx.